adityaastro2004/bulls_and_cows/README.md

 # bulls_and_cows
-A code breaking mind game.
+It is a code breaking mind game inspired from ALexa's Bulls and cows but a simpler version.